NiklasMelton/AdaptiveResonanceLib/README.md

 ## Adaptive Resonance Theory (ART)

 **Adaptive Resonance Theory (ART)** is both
-1. a neuroscientific theory of how the brain balances *plasticity* (learning new information) with *stability* (retaining what it already knows), and
+1. A neuroscientific theory of how the brain balances *plasticity* (learning new information) with *stability* (retaining what it already knows), and
-2. a family of machine‑learning algorithms that operationalise this idea for clustering, classification, continual‑learning, and other tasks.
+2. A family of machine‑learning algorithms that operationalise this idea for clustering, classification, continual‑learning, and other tasks.

 First proposed by Stephen Grossberg and Gail Carpenter in the mid‑1970s , ART models treat learning as an **interactive search** between *bottom‑up evidence* and *top‑down expectations*: